 With my son just starting his first term away at university and my daughter only 14 years old I hoped and prayed to be given the chance for at least another ten years to see them both settled.

 It is thanks to the research into this disease that charities such as Ovarian Cancer Action fund that I was one of the fortunate women who has survived.
-Standing proudly next to my son when he got married on 1st July this year made me even more determined than ever to tackle this challenge and raise as much money as I can for further research, so more women can survive and live life to the full.
+Standing proudly next to my son when he got married made me even more determined than ever to tackle this challenge and raise as much money as I can for further research, so more women can survive and live life to the full.

 outcome.
 My advice to anyone in a similar situation would be to insist on